The Watcher in the Woods (1980 film): Plot

 Later, Mike discovers that his mother was with Karen when she disappeared, but she evades his questions.
 Meanwhile, Jan attempts to get information from John Keller, a reclusive aristocrat who was also there that night, but he refuses to speak to her.
 On her way home, Jan cuts through the woods, where she encounters a local hermit, Tom Colley, who tells Jan he was also present at Karen's disappearance.
 He claims that during a seance-like initiation ceremony on the night of a lunar eclipse, Karen vanished when lightning struck the church bell tower.

 Jan decides to recreate the ceremony during an upcoming solar eclipse, hoping it will bring Karen back.
 She gathers Mary, Tom and John at the abandoned chapel, and they attempt to repeat the ceremony.
 Meanwhile, Ellie, while watching the eclipse from the front yard, suddenly goes into a trance-like state, apparently possessed, and enters the woods.
 At the chapel, the ceremony is interrupted by a powerful wind that shatters the windows, and Ellie appears.
 In a voice that is not her own, she explains that an accidental switch took place thirty years ago, in which Karen traded places with an alien presence from an alternate dimension; thus, the Watcher has been haunting the woods since, while Karen has remained suspended in time.

 The Watcher leaves Ellie's body, manifesting as a pillar of light, fueled by the "circle of friendship".
 It engulfs Jan and lifts her into the air, but Mike intercedes and pulls her away before the Watcher disappears.
-Simultaneously, the eclipse ends, and Karen, still the same age as when she disappeared, reappears - still blindfolded.
+Simultaneously, the eclipse ends, and Karen, still the same age as when she disappeared, reappears – still blindfolded.
 She removes the blindfold just as Mrs. Aylwood enters the chapel.

 Production

 Development

 The Watcher in the Woods is based on Florence Engel Randall's 1976 novel A Watcher in the Woods.
 Producer Tom Leetch pitched the project to Disney executive Ron Miller, stating that "This could be our Exorcist."
 Brian Clemens adapted the novel into a screenplay.
 However, Disney decided that Clemens' version—which had a different conclusion than that of the novel—was "too dark and threatening and black," and had Rosemary Anne Sisson revise it.
 This script was later revised again by Gerry Day in July 1979.
 Miller recruited John Hough to direct the film after seeing his previous movie, The Legend of Hell House with Roddy McDowall.

-When the film was pulled from theatres, several new endings were penned by various writers at Disney to substitute for the original.
-In addition to the work of studio writers, a number of science fiction writers, including Robert Silverberg, Joe Haldeman, and the Niven/Pournelle team, all working separately, were brought in and paid for alternate endings, but apparently none of those were used.
-Harrison Ellenshaw, the visual effects designer, later stated that there were "roughly 152" possible endings.
-Ellenshaw wrote the version of the ending that eventually accompanied the final 1981 re-released version of the film.